Back to Alabama

 Terms To Know

-A solid by-product from the foundry industry derived from molding, core-making, and casting cleaning processes primarily containing sand, olivine, or clay.
+A solid by-product from the foundry industry derived from molding, core-making, and casting cleaning processes that primarily contains sand, olivine, or clay and is suitable for disposal as a solid waste in a sanitary landfill.

 Limits and Unknowns

-• The bill does not specify how much foundry sand will be reused or where it will be used.
+• The bill does not list specific safety tests or limits on how much foundry sand can be used.

 Amendments